ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/00-introduction/06-syllabus-410.md

 ### The Work

 There is no shortcut to becoming a great programmer.
-Only by **doing the work** will you develop the skills and knowledge to make your a successful computer scientist.
+Only by **doing the work** will you develop the skills and knowledge to make you a successful computer scientist.
 This course is built around that principle, and gives you ample opportunity to do the work, with as much support as we can offer.

 **Tutorials, Quizzes & Examples:** Each module will include many tutorial assignments, quizzes, and examples that will take you step-by-step through using a particular concept or technique.
 The point is not simply to complete the example, but to practice the technique and coding involved.
 You will be expected to implement these techniques on your own in the milestone assignment of the module - so this practice helps prepare you for those assignments.